kaaproject/kaa-rfcs/0002-kaa-protocol/README.md

 We’re not yet set on whether general path should look like `<extension>/<endpoint>` or `<endpoint>/<extension>`.
 The later might look more logical, but the main issue is extensions that don’t need endpoint.
 The former case handles that better.

+- `<endpoint>/<extension>` - from the architecture point of view, this option nicely works for the extensions which require `endpoint`.
+As for extensions which don't require `endpoint` the solution isn't the best fit - `endpoint` part of address token can not be easily dropped.
+As a workaround an artificial `endpoint` can be used to indicate that an extension don't need `endpoint` e.g. `<no_endpoint>/<extension>`.
+Though the solution works, it requires user to take this fact into account while developing extensions, what can be inconvenient - no one likes to deal with things which are not used.
+- `<extension>/<endpoint>` - this solution covers both cases.
+In case if extensions require `endpoint`, it is required user to implement the handlers for `endpoint` inside of each extension he develops.
+Nevertheless the solution allows to drop `endpoint` part easily if it is not required and sometimes only extensions know what `endpoint` means and how to handle the information stream from a specific endpoint.

 ## Glossary

 - Endpoint — end device that produces data.
 The user is interested in differentiating all endpoints.
 Endpoint can be virtual.